appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Freight Brokers**: Freight brokers are crucial in connecting shippers with carriers.
 They help bridge the gap between shippers and carriers to ensure seamless transit of goods across various transport modes, be it by truck, rail, or sea.
 They act as a link between shippers who need to ship their goods and carriers who can transport their goods.
 For more info, refer to [this link](https://usravens.com/types-of-freight-brokers/).

+**Freight Forwarders**: They are intermediaries between shippers (manufacturers, wholesalers, or retailers) and carriers (sea, air, and land transportation providers) that organize and coordinate the movement of goods across international borders.
+For more info, refer to [this link](https://www.altexsoft.com/blog/freight-forwarder/).

 **Freight Marketplace**: A freight marketplace (also called digital freight marketplaces or digital freight matching platforms) is an online platform that connects shippers and logistics service providers such as air, ocean, and land carriers, freight forwarders, 3PLs, custom brokers, consolidators, etc. For more info, refer to [this link](https://www.altexsoft.com/blog/freight-marketplaces/).

 **Fulfillment Center (FC)**: Also known as Distribution Center (DC).
 There are different types depending on their location, size & purpose: